Anne Smith (academic): Family

-Legacy and honours
+Honours and legacy

-Smith was elected a Fellow of the Royal Society Te Apārangi in 1995, and appointed as a Companion of the New Zealand Order of Merit in the 2007 New Year Honours.
-Smith was awarded an Honorary Doctorate by the University of Oulu in Finland in 1998.
-In 2013 Smith was awarded a New Zealand – UK Link Foundation Visiting Professorship, enabling her to give a series of public lectures in London on children’s rights and the links between government policy and research on children’s issues.
-On the same trip, she spoke to a House of Lords Select Committee and a Welsh Assembly against physical violence towards children.
+Smith was elected a Fellow of the Royal Society Te Apārangi in 1995, and appointed a Companion of the New Zealand Order of Merit, for services to children, in the 2007 New Year Honours.
+Smith was awarded an honorary doctorate by the University of Oulu in Finland in 1998.
+In 2013 Smith was awarded a New Zealand–UK Link Foundation visiting professorship, enabling her to give a series of public lectures in London on children’s rights and the links between government policy and research on children’s issues.
+On the same trip, she spoke to a House of Lords select committee and the Welsh Assembly against physical violence towards children.

-After Smith's death her colleagues were inspired to write a book honouring her achievements, entitled Research, policy and advocacy in the early years: Writing inspired by the achievements of Professor Anne Smith.
+After Smith's death, her colleagues were inspired to write a book honouring her achievements, entitled Research, policy and advocacy in the early years: Writing inspired by the achievements of Professor Anne Smith, edited by Carmen Dalli and Anne Meade.
 Smith was selected as one of the Royal Society Te Apārangi's 150 women in 150 words in 2017.